kuanrcl/MySQL_EE_Workshop/Lab18a/Readme.md

 ```

+### OMITTED
-### the following example is only good if you import the tvshow json doc as is into MySQL
+the following example is only good if you import the tvshow json doc as is into MySQL

 ```
 \u tvshow